lealobanov/Year1-COMP1101-Programming-NodeJS/README.md

 Programming Summative Assignment 2

+The app is also deployed to Heroku cloud deployment service: https://progsumm2.herokuapp.com

 The following documentation outlines an ansynchronous, dynamic single page app integrating HTML/CSS styling with server/client-side communication via Javascript.
 Node JS was used to facilitate server side communication through Javascript; the fetch protocol and notion of a REST API was used to transmit JSON content to the client side, and dynamically render it in HTML format.

 The proposed application handles two entities: users and blog posts.